chaswiso/Portfolio/Test Plan.md

 > Written with [StackEdit](https://stackedit.io/).

 # Test Plan
+> This document will describe the scope, approach, resources, and schedule of FlightAware's intended test activities.”
 ## Introduction
 > So...
 What do we plan on doing
 ## Objectives and Tasks